dandeeccastro/round_robin_emulator/README.md

 # Round Robin Emulator
-> An emulator for the Round Robin algorithm for process alocation and management
+> An emulator for the Round Robin algorithm for process allocation and management

 ## Installation and Usage
 - Clone the repo and run `make` to compile the code